cjboco/cj-object-scaler/README.txt

 performing a fade in once the object has been scaled.

 Take a look at the source code for a better look at what's going on.
-If you need further explanation of how this plug-in scales things, please take a look at the CJ Image 1.0 project (http://www.cjboco.com/projects.cfm/project/cj-image/1.0.0/) which this plug-in is based off of.
+If you need further explanation of how this plug-in scales things, shoot me a message!

 User Options
 You have a few options that you can pass to the plug-in.
 These change basic functionality and are listed below: